 - 1.3 Patient Population: Patients with ALI - 1.4 Trial Setting: Adult intensive care units (ICU) - 1.5 Trial Intervention: Simvastatin 80mg once daily administered enterally via a feeding tube or orally for up to 28 days - 1.6 Concurrent Control: Identical placebo once daily administered enterally via a feeding tube or orally for up to 28 days - 1.7 Sample Size: A sample size of 524 subjects (262 in each group) will have 80% power at a two-tailed significance level of 0.05 to detect a 20% difference in ventilator-free days (VFDs).
-With an estimated dropout rate of 3%, this study will require a total of 540 patients (270 in each group) - 1.8 Method of Participant Assignment: Patients will be individually randomised after informed consent has been obtained and eligibility confirmed - 1.9 Examination Points: Daily up to day 28, at discharge, 3, 6 and 12 months - 1.10 Primary Outcome: The primary outcome will be VFDs - 1.11 Secondary Outcomes: There are a number of secondary outcomes which include: (a) Change in oxygenation index (OI) from baseline to day, 3, 7, 14 and 28; (b) Change in sequential organ failure assessment (SOFA) score from baseline to day 3, 7, 14 and 28; (c) All cause mortality 28 days post randomisation; (d) Mortality at (first) discharge from ICU; (e) Mortality at (first) discharge from hospital; (f) Mortality at 12 months post randomisation; (g) Safety; (h) Biological mechanisms; (i) Health-related quality of life; (j) Cost effectiveness.
+With an estimated dropout rate of 3%, this study will require a total of 540 patients (270 in each group) - 1.8 Method of Participant Assignment: Patients will be individually randomised after informed consent has been obtained and eligibility confirmed - 1.9 Examination Points: Daily up to day 28, at discharge, 3, 6 and 12 months - 1.10 Primary Outcome: The primary outcome will be VFDs - 1.11 Secondary Outcomes: There are a number of secondary outcomes which include: (a) Change in oxygenation index (OI) from baseline to day, 3, 7, 14 and 28; (b) Change in sequential organ failure assessment (SOFA) score from baseline to day 3, 7, 14 and 28; (c) Non pulmonary organ failure free days (d) All cause mortality 28 days post randomisation; (e) Mortality at (first) discharge from Critical Care; (f) Mortality at (first) discharge from hospital; (g) Mortality at 12 months post randomisation; (h) Safety; (i) Biological mechanisms; (j) Health-related quality of life; (k) Cost effectiveness.